MerosCrypto/Meros/docs/Protocol/Difficulty.md

 # Difficulty

 Meros's difficulty is heavily inspired from Cryptonote.
 Difficulty is represented as an unsigned 64-bit integer where `difficulty / 2 + 1` is the average amount of hashes needed to beat it.
+In the case of Sends, Datas, and Unlocks, difficulty is represented as an unsigned 32-bit integer.

 # Spam Function